bluecocoon/courses/cs102/syllabus-and-calendar.md

 	- _Home Assignment_: Further implement simple methods by dividing the work to each member.
 Mail their assignment before the next lecture.
 - *Backend prep*
 	- Create Git repositories for teams and grant access to all members.
-	- Go through the flow charts of teams and give your feedback on it to make it proper.
-Also make a schedule for implementation, which will align with the learning in each Classroom session.
+	- Mail the Self Project topic, feedback and schedule to each team which will align with the learning in each Classroom session.
-	- Mail the Self Project topic, feedback and schedule to each team.

 ####Session 3:
 - **Saturday**